BetterThanButter/ada_data_story/index.md

 After filering the quotes with these tags we obtain:

 {% include initial_analysis/overall_quotes_distribution.html %}

+As a next step we decided to take a look into dataset trough the time.
+We plotted some of tags occurence trough the time:

+Moving forward with our analysis we decided to look in details on the `climate change` topic.
+We build the subset for the next steps including the next three topics: `"climate change", "carbon emission", "global warming"` as all of these topics are related to the `climate change`.

 ### An approach to the project
 ### Try to find trends and then check the correlations